elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 }
 ```

+---

+## 3.5 Add Findbugs plugin into the build.gradle file

 * Save the changes.

 * Commit the **build.gradle** file and enter whatever comment you want to log about the change.